abdulrahmanmohammed30/Opulenza/README.md

 - **Comprehensive Package Ecosystem:**
   - A suite of modern .NET packages such as Asp.Versioning.Mvc, AspNet.Security.OAuth.GitHub, MailKit, MediatR, and Entity Framework Core – ensuring productivity and maintainability.

 Every endpoint—from `/api/auth/*` actions and cart management to product ratings and wishlist functionalities—has been meticulously crafted to offer a state-of-the-art backend solution.
-This project is more than just an API;